nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 This is the stable version of the boilerplate which should be used in email campaigns.
 It is also the default branch.

-**Note:** Always use the "without guidelines" version in any email campaign.

 ### Guidelines

-Two versions of the email boilerplate exist, one version is full of HTML/CSS comments that details every aspect of the code, the other is the same code but with all the comments stripped out.
+Two versions of the email boilerplate exist, one version is full of HTML/CSS comments that details every aspect of the code, the other is a preprocess version which has all of the HTML/CSS comments removed, but contains variables and conditional logic ready to be built with `gulp`.

+In order to maintain accessibility of the project, the guidelines version is provided outside of any `npm` control allowing you to view the full email boilerplate and documentation without having to install anything if you do not wish to use `npm`.

-**Never use the guidelines version in a live email campaign, as HTML/CSS comments play havoc with spam filters and even cause emails to appear blank in a few clients!
-You will also be adding unnecessary bloat to your HTML as well **
+**Never use the "with guidelines" version in a live email campaign, as HTML/CSS comments play havoc with spam filters and even cause emails to appear blank in a few clients!
+You will also be adding unnecessary bloat to your HTML as well!**

 ## License: